wagood/laralist/README.md

 * [Alpine AJAX](https://alpine-ajax.js.org/) An [Alpine.js](https://alpinejs.dev/) plugin that seamlessly integrates your client and server.
 Use it to build straight-forward, robust, interactive websites.
 * [BookStack](https://github.com/BookStackApp/BookStack) is an opinionated wiki system that provides a pleasant and simple out-of-the-box experience. <!-- wiki -->
 * [Card Number](https://github.com/TheDragonCode/card-number) Generation and verification of card numbers using Luhn's algorithm: credit, customer loyalty and others.
+* [Colority](https://github.com/tomloprod/colority) s a lightweight PHP library designed to handle color transformations, validations and manipulations with ease.
+It allows you to instantiate concrete objects according to the color format (RGB, HSL, Hexadecimal) and convert from one format to another.
 * [ClassTransformer](https://github.com/yzen-dev/plain-to-clas) This library will allow you to easily convert any data set into the object you need.
 You are not required to change the structure of classes, inherit them from external modules, etc.
 * [Daleel](https://daleel.kalimah-apps.com/) is a PHP documentation generator.
 It both generates documentation from PHP source code and also from Markdown files.
 It creates a beautiful documentation website for your project. <!-- documentation -->
 * [Dolby API SDK](https://github.com/andreia/php-sdk-dolby-api) Provides a PHP wrapper for [Dolby API](https://docs.dolby.io/).